 5. Trolley from Kurobe Dam Station to Ougisawa Station

-Tateyama Kurobe Alpine Route round ticket is available and the valid period is 5 days.
-Along the Tateyama Kurobe Alpine Route, the connection is very smooth and we can easily transfer.
+Tateyama Kurobe Alpine Route round ticket is available on website and the valid period is 5 days.